-Dr. Jeremy McCandless is an orthopedics/orthopedic surgery specialist in El Cajon, CA and Coronado, CA. He attended medical school at Case Western Reserve University School of Medicine.
-He trained at a hospital affiliated with the University of Utah for residency.
-Clinical interests for Dr. McCandless include MAKoplasty.
-Patient ratings for Dr. McCandless average 3.5 stars out of 5.
-He takes Anthem, Blue Cross/Blue Shield, Coventry, and more.
+Dr. Jeremy McCandless' medical specialty is orthopedics/orthopedic surgery.
+He graduated from Case Western Reserve University School of Medicine.
+His medical residency was performed at a hospital affiliated with the University of Utah.
+Areas of particular interest for Dr. McCandless include MAKoplasty.
+Dr. McCandless has a 3.5 out of 5 star average patient rating.
+He accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Coventry.
 He is professionally affiliated with Sharp HealthCare.
-His practice is open to new patients.
+He is accepting new patients.

 Clinical interests: MAKOplasty

 Conditions / Treatments